Neha-Akter-Alisha/ERPNext/README.md

 Change the root password? → Y
 New password: password
 Re-enter new password:password
-# Enter a strong password — remember this password, because Frappe will ask for it when creating the site.
+/* Enter a strong password — remember this password, because Frappe will ask for it when creating the site.*/

 Step-8: Install Node.js (LTS) & Yarn
 curl -fsSL https://deb.nodesource.com/setup_lts.x | sudo -E bash -